iacore/rwkv-web/README.md

 pnpm dev
 ```

+## Tips

+- Click Refresh when the server is loaded with a different model.

 ## Notes

 RWKV is easy to model as pure functions.
 Therefore, it's easy reconstruct the state from prompt.
 It's also possible to cache infer results in a radix tree/cactus stack.
 The tokens used so far is much smaller (in bytes) than model hidden state.